BranSeals/harvest-card/README.md

 ### UML.txt
 To be added soon.
 Will contain a plaintext UML representation of the classes and their relationships that can be used with [PlantText](https://www.planttext.com/).

-### metrics.txt
+### evaluation.txt
-To be added soon.
-Contains execution speed and analysis of various data structures used during the Spring semester version of the program (not yet uploaded).
+Contains an analysis of various data structures used during the evaluation project for my Computer Science III (Data Structures) course.
+This version of the program is not currently uploaded, but the document described which structure I have chosen to implement going forward, and the data that supports this decision.

 ## Classes